|Tim Roufs||extended search|

 The scout was a worker out-field.
 Scouts were the young people, the younger class.
 If a young man was a scout in the field, he'd probably be eighteen or twenty, twenty-one years old.
 The scouts were working all the time.
-There were [just] so many scouts in each group.(2) There were groups of Indians here and there and they knew one another by their camping grounds -- by where they most generally camped -- and by the kind of houses they lived in.
+There were just so many scouts in each group.(3) There were groups of Indians here and there and they knew one another by their camping grounds -- by where they most generally camped -- and by the kind of houses they lived in.
 They had different kinds of wigwams, different tipis.
 Wigwams, those are the round ones; that's the Chippewa style.
 And those peaked tipis, the peaked ones made out of poles, they were the Sioux's.
-And other tribes regularly had a little dug house.(3)
+And other tribes regularly had a little dug house.(4)

 We had cruisers coming in from different tribes.
 We had scouts coming in from different areas too, like the Siouxs.
 There were a lot of Indians, and there were a lot of different tribes that were going to take over our area.
 The Chippewa Indian always called this northern part of Minnesota his land.
 We selected it as Chippewa.
 As a Chippewa people we selected this land for our warehouse!
 The state of Minnesota is the warehouse for the Chippewa of this area.

 Why did that one chief say we selected this for our